 Major newspapers and magazines have executive editors, managing editors, assignment editors, assistant editors and copy editors, with increasingly narrow duties.
 Executive editors supervise offices and determine the content of the publication.
 Managing editors oversee the daily operations of a particular department or newspaper section, like news or arts.
 Assignment editors determine which writers cover which stories.
 Copy editors handle grammatical errors and correct readability issues, as well as confirming that articles meet the requirements outlined in editorial policies.

 Salaries for writers and editors vary and depend on a number of factors, including the industry and experience.
-According to the U.S. Bureau of Labor Statistics (BLS), in May 2014, writers and authors earned a mean annual wage of $67,870, while editors earned a mean yearly wage of $64,140.
-One of the highest-paying industries for writers during the same year was independent artists, writers, and performers; workers employed in this field made an average salary of $89,170.
-The top-paying industry for editors was securities and commodities contracts intermediation and brokerage, which paid workers an average annual salary of $89,370 in May 2014.
+According to the U.S. Bureau of Labor Statistics (BLS), in May 2018, writers and authors earned a median annual wage of $62,170.
+The highest paying industry was independent artists, writers, and performers.
+Workers employed in this field made an average annual salary of $104,450.

 Editors earned a median yearly wage of $59,480.
 The top paying industry for editors was pharmaceutical and medicine manufacturing.
 Editors in these organizations earned an average annual salary of $101,210.

 With training in English, journalism or communications, writers and editors work together to create written content for publications, websites and books.
 Through research and personal experience, writers create the written content, while editors correct writers' work for mistakes, provide assignments and give feedback that will result in the best overall product.